PhD Politics (University of Strathclyde)

 I am always happy to present my research to wider audiences.
 I have given talks to parliamentary staff, government officials and school groups.
 In addition, I have been interviewed in the UK by the BBC (Newsnight, Scotland 2014) and STV (Representing Border), and from the US by CNN during their coverage of the Scottish independence referendum.

 Recent blog posts

 Future of the UK and Scotland Blog Post 'A New Direction for the Scottish Conservatives on Devolution?'
 July 2014

 LSE British Politics and Policy Blog Post 'Four Reasons a Scottsh Conservative Might Vote 'Yes'' February 2014

 YouTube Interview about the future of the Scottish Conservative Party with Dr Richard Hayton at PSA Conservatives and Conservatism Specialist Group Conference, June 2012.

 LSE British Politics and Policy Blog Post, 'The Prime Minister has no Scottish strategy and is at the mercy of events', July 2012.

-If you are interested in being supervised by Alan Convery, please see the links below for more information:
+If you are interested in being supervised by Alan Convery, please see the links below (open in new windows) for more information: